bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     FOR pivotVar IN (ROW_VALUE_1 as row_alias_1, ..., ROW_VALUE_N as row_alias_N)
 )
 ```
-`PIVOT` produces a new column for each pair of pivotVar and
+`#!sql PIVOT` produces a new column for each pair of pivotVar and
 aggregation functions.

 For example: